MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M02-empower-workforce-copilot-sales/04-Ex1-2-use-chat-market-research.md

 #### Using Copilot Chat

 In Copilot Chat on the web, the response mode selector lets you control how much time and reasoning Copilot uses when answering your prompt.
-You can leave it set to **Auto** (the default option) so Copilot balances speed and depth for you, or choose a faster or more in depth response style depending on the task.
+You can leave it set to **Auto** (the default option) so Copilot balances speed and depth for you, or choose a faster or more in-depth response style depending on the task.

 When Copilot Chat opens with **Work IQ** turned on, the response mode selector remains visible. **Work IQ** provides secure work context for your queries.
 You can turn off **Work IQ** when you don't want Copilot to use work context.
 The response mode selector remains available in either state, allowing you to choose between faster responses and deeper reasoning.